 This report helps users identify specific skilled nursing facilities that are strong prospects, based on the number and type of their discharges.
 It details, by specific facility, the number of Medicare Part A patients who were discharged on an annual basis.
 Nursing home size is not always indicative of potential.
 The report keys on where the facility is located, not where the Medicare recipient resides.
 Skilled nursing facilities tend to draw patients from a limited area, and their discharged patients often have rehabilitation needs when they return home.
 Sales priority should be given to those SNFs that are highest on the rank order list.
 Click here to view samples

 Medicare Facility Market Share by Geography or Provider Report

 This report details market share for home health agencies by revealing to which agencies post-acute patients are referred from any hospital or SNF.
 Choose to view this report by geography or by facility.
 Identify your market share versus your competitors and to learn whether the facilities are loyal to your organization or a competitor.
 You can also identify those facilities where you can further grow your foothold, since it’s much easier to sell more to existing customers compared to developing new customer relationships.
 Click here to view samples.

-Physician Behavior Report
+Physician Listing Report

-The report provides detailed information for every physician, who manages/refers to home health, hospice and skilled nursing facilities in your territory.
+These reports provide detailed information for every physician, who manages/refers to home health, hospice and skilled nursing facilities in your territory.
 This unique report provides a decile ranking of practice size, referral level and provider market share.
 With this information, you can target those MD’s with the highest potential and know which doctors are loyalists and which warrant further development.
 Click here to view samples.

 Home Health Market for Hospices